papivot/cluster-api-aws/README.md

 ```
 #### Manually decreasing the # of control plane nodes

-Since control plane nodes are not managed by a machinedeployment, a control plane machine object has to be created similar to the yaml below.
+Since control plane nodes are not managed by a machinedeployment, a control plane machine object and its associated references would need to be deleted. [check if there is a better way]